qdrvm/kagome/docs/source/overview/getting_started.md

 git clone --recurse-submodules https://github.com/soramitsu/kagome cd kagome

-# Only needed if you forgot `--recurse-submodules` above
+# Only needed if you did not use `--recurse-submodules` above
 git submodule update --init --recursive

 ```